Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 ### vCard File Compatibility

-This APP only supports generating version 2.1 vCard files that contain only name and phone number.
+This app only supports generating version 2.1 vCard files that contain only name and phone number.

 | Third-party Application | Compatibility                                              |
 | ----------------------- | ---------------------------------------------------------- |